 1. Heating & Cooling

 One of the easiest ways to detect energy waste is through rising costs.
 Has there been a spike in your bills with no rhyme or reason?
 Is your household’s energy use consistent, but the bills are not?
 Heating and cooling are the most common culprits of significant energy consumption.
 While weather is a factor, you may need to do an extensive review of other aspects impacting this, such as poor insulation, air leaks, and the times your HVAC system is running.
-Consider having an expert perform an energy audit of your home, or get a quote on residential solar installation to give you the ultimate in energy savings.
-Installing solar panels is the ultimate solution for reducing heating and cooling costs, especially in sunny states like California.
+Consider having an expert perform an energy audit of your home.

 2. Old-School Appliances

 Are you attached to that beat-up refrigerator you’ve had for more than a decade?
 Are you still using a rattling old front-loading washer and dryer?
-While it may seem like holding onto old appliances saves you money, these items actually become less efficient with time and usage.
+While it may seem like holding onto old appliances saves you money, these items actually become less energy efficient with time and usage.
 They typically consume much more energy than newer models, which translates to higher bills over the long term, in addition to the potential for repairs needed.
-Upgrading to energy-efficient appliances lowers consumption—especially when you have residential solar panels—while reducing your carbon footprint and saving money on utility costs.
-Invest in new appliances certified by ENERGY STAR for maximum efficiency and prioritize a new refrigerator, washer and dryer, if possible.
-Modern washing machines use 25 percent less energy and significantly less water than machines from a decade ago, and new refrigerators typically feature high-efficiency compressors that consume much less energy.
+Upgrading to energy-efficient appliances lowers consumption while reducing your carbon footprint and saving money on utility costs.

 3. Windows & Door Drafts